Why Choose Raleigh St. Augustine Grass for Your Next Lawn Project?

 Summary of Michael’s Video about Raleigh St. Augustine Grass

-Here we are in our first of three St. Augustines that we carry.
-We carry the Raleigh St. Augustine, which we’re in here, we carry the Floratam and Palmetto St. Augustine, depending on what your different requirements are as far as shade and what not.
+Here we are in our first of two St. Augustines that we carry.
+We carry the Raleigh St. Augustine, and we carry Palmetto St. Augustine, depending on what your different requirements are as far as shade and what not.

 Raleigh St. Augustine is the only grass that we keep here at our office for people who stop by for small quantities of grass.
 For larger quantities and for our other grass varieties, we either deliver directly for our customers or if they prefer, we can bring grass pallets they order to our office for pickup.

 We sell Raleigh St. Augustine by the piece, by the pallet and by the half pallet.
 It’s probably 99% of what we sell, and it probably comprises 95% of what our farm grows.
 We have a very large grass farm and the vast majority of our farm’s acreage is the Raleigh St. Augustine for good reasons.
 It’s been that way a long time.
 If you look around in your neighborhood, more than likely Raleigh St. Augustine is what’s probably in your neighbor’s yard and probably in your yard as well.